rkgofiitk/academic-issues.github.io/Topics/kotaSuicides.md

 India witnessed sluggish growth despite policy paralysis and what the then PM termed as "coalition compulsion."
 Being an engineer or a doctor is perceived as a great achievement for a young person in that period.
 Multi-national companies recruited undergraduates from IITs with salary packages that far exceeded even the professors who taught them.
 The parents wanted to see their children as doctors or engineers.
-Media emphasis on high salaries originated from societal aspirations.
+Media  hype on high salaries originated from societal aspirations.
 Unfortunately, the mass media in India focuses on the wrong issues with the sole aim of better TRP and viewership.
 It does create a public perception about getting admissions into IITs.
 A successful doctor can earn more than a highly paid engineer from IIT.
 However, doctors require at least 5-10 years to succeed, whereas an engineer's success